 The legendary gunfighter moved to Nome in 1897 during the height of the famed Alaska Gold Rush.
 Earp opened the Dexter Saloon, Nome’s first two story wooden building.
 The frontier lawman was arrested twice while he lived in Alaska but was never tried.

 The Call of The Wild is a staple of most high school English classrooms.
 London moved to Alaska from San Francisco in seek of gold, but didn’t take the easy route.
 On his trek, London traveled on the Chilkoot trail, a treacherous 33-mile path covered with 80 feet of snow.

 Muir is famous for his exploration of Yosemite Valley, believing that glaciers carved out the basin.
 He traveled to Glacier Bay in 1879 to study how glaciers worked, and his writings of the area helped turn the area into a world-renowned tourist attraction.
 But Muir wasn’t done there- he also founded The Sierra Club and was largely responsible for founding Sequoia and Yosemite National Parks.

 Did we forget your favorite Alaskan?
-Let us know who else lived in The Last Frontier in the comments below.
+Let us know who else lived in here in the comments below.
 We’d love to hear from you!